hspaay/iotc.golang/README.md

 # myzone.golang
 myzone.golang is the core library in the Golang language *for developers of MyZone publishers*.
-If you just want to run a publisher, then download a binary of that publisher and run it according its instructions.
+It serves as a reference implementation in the golang language.

 myzone is a convention for publishing information on a message bus.
 This library is part of the reference implementation.
 The convention can be found at: https://github.com/hspaay/myzone.convention

-## This provides
+## This Library Provides
 * systemd launcher for linux
+* Management of nodes, inputs and outputs (see myzone.convention for further explanation)
 * Auto publish discovery when nodes and configuration are updated
 * Auto publish updates to output values
-* Management of nodes, inputs and outputs
-* Functions for publishing output and discovery messages
-* Functions for handling input and configure messages
+* Provide hooks to handle control input messages
+* Provide hooks to handle configuration updates
-* MyZone convention data types in Golang
+* Define the MyZone data types in Golang

 ## Getting Started (Linux)

-This section describes how to get started building your own MyZone publisher on Linux using this library.
+This section describes how to get started building your own MyZone publisher in golang using this library.
 The first part describes the project setup to start building.
 The second part shows how to create a simple weather forecast publisher.
-The instructions are for Linux but building for MacOs or Windows should not be too different.
+The instructions are for Linux but building for MacOS or Windows should not be too different.

-This example uses Go modules as this lets you choose your own project folder location.
+This example uses Go modules as this lets you control versioning and choose your own project folder location.

 ## Prerequisites
-This guide assumes that you are familiar with programming in golang and golang 1.13 or newer is installed on your development PC.
+This guide assumes that you are familiar with programming in golang, and golang 1.13 or newer is installed on your development PC.
 If you are new to golang, check out their website https://golang.org/doc/install for more information.

 A working MQTT broker (server) is needed to test and run a publisher.
 Mosquitto is a lightweight MQTT broker that runs nicely on Linux (including Raspberry-pi), Mac, and Windows.
 More info can be found here: https://mosquitto.org/.
 Only a single broker is needed for all you publishers.
 For a home automation application you will do fine with running Mosquitto on a Raspberry-pi 2, 3 or 4 connected to a small UPS and park it somewhere out of sight.

+For commercial, industrial, or government applications the bus requirements are likely more demanding.
+Various commercial

 Access to git and github.com is needed to retrieve the development libraries.